Before You Go!

 Ensure Valid Travel Signature

-Travel signatures (on the third page of your I-20) are valid for one year while you are a student and for six months while you’re on OPT.
+Travel signatures (on the second page of your I-20) are valid for one year while you are a student and for six months while you’re on OPT.

-To see if you have a valid travel signature, look at the bottom part of the third page of your I-20.
+To see if you have a valid travel signature, look at the 'Travel Endorsement' section on the second page of your I-20.
 Check if there is a signature, and if so, the date it was signed.

 Double-Check Your Passport Expiration Date